WIDworld/wid-docker/README.md

   push:
     branches:
       - 'main'
+      - 'dev-mc'
     paths:
       - 'Dockerfile'
+      - 'build.sh'
+      - 'build.yml'
+      - 'install.do'
+      - 'setup.do'
   workflow_dispatch:
 ```

-Here, only changes to the `Dockerfile` trigger a rebuild.
-While that may seem reasonable, we might also want to include `setup.do`, or other files that affect the Docker image.
-However, we can also manually trigger the rebuild in the "Actions" tab.
+Here, changes to the `Dockerfile` as well as a few other files trigger a rebuild.
+We can also manually trigger the rebuild in the "Actions" tab.

 ### Additional secrets